deathtothecorporation/plunder-docs/sire/intro.md

 ### Scoped/Let binding - `@`

 `@` binds a value to the present scope.\
-We can see this by trivially modifying our `addTwo` function to bind an arbitrary variable and use that for the addition:
+We can see this by trivially modifying our `addTwo` function to bind an arbitrary name and use that for the addition:

 ```sire
 = (addTwo originalInput)